-A letter of warning or reprimand from the ASA Cannot serve as an ASA volunteer for one year (note that the term "ASA volunteer" in this document includes all elected and appointed officials of the ASA.)
-Cannot attend ASA meetings for one year or more years Loss of ASA membership for three years or more years Cannot be considered for ASA awards for one year or more years ASA awards, honors, and accreditation revoked. ("Revoked" means in name (removed from website, and the individual is no longer eligible to use the title or claim the award or accreditation status); the individual is not expected to return any funds or items awarded Home institution may be notified (that is, home institution/place of employment notification is one of the possible sanctions and the matter may be considered public) Restorative Justice "Restorative justice processes share a number of core commitments, including participation of offenders and victims in the process; narration of the wrongful behavior and its effects; acknowledgement of the offense and acceptance of responsibility for it by the offender; joint efforts to find appropriate ways to repair the harm done; and reintegration of the offender into the broader community."
+- A letter of warning or reprimand from the ASA - Cannot serve as an ASA volunteer for one year (note that the term "ASA volunteer" in this document includes all elected and appointed officials of the ASA.) - Cannot attend ASA meetings for one year or more years - Loss of ASA membership for three years or more years - · Cannot be considered for ASA awards for one year or more years - ASA awards, honors, and accreditation revoked. ("Revoked" means in name (removed from website, and the individual is no longer eligible to use the title or claim the award or accreditation status); the individual is not expected to return any funds or items awarded) - Home institution may be notified (that is, home institution/place of employment notification is one of the possible sanctions and the matter may be considered public) Restorative Justice "Restorative justice processes share a number of core commitments, including participation of offenders and victims in the process; narration of the wrongful behavior and its effects; acknowledgement of the offense and acceptance of responsibility for it by the offender; joint efforts to find appropriate ways to repair the harm done; and reintegration of the offender into the broader community."
 (American Bar Association) The ASA will endeavor to practice restorative justice at the conclusion of the sanction period.
 Further notes for clarification:

 Participation in an ASA activity is contingent upon acceptance of the Code of Conduct.
 This policy applies to any participant regardless of ASA membership status.
 One consequence of the previous statement is that resignation from membership status during the investigation process does not terminate the investigation nor remove the individual from the potential for sanctions.
-The Board will review this policy on a three year cycle.
+An individual whose ASA sanctions included prohibition from participating in JSM and whose ASA sanctions have expired still must not participate in JSM if such individual has been sanctioned from participation by another JSM partner organization.
+The Board will review this policy on a three-year cycle.
+(Note: The most recent review was April 1, 2023.)